christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 Now let's assemble every necessary part of our layout.

+### 2.1 - Header
-### 2.1 Making the Header of our web app
+*Making the Header of our web app*

-First we want to start playing around with this fluidPage.
+First we want to start playing around with this `fluidPage()` function.
 This is how shiny allows us to build applications by changing the underlying HTML code.

 ```
 ui <- fluidPage(